nattaon/labellingfloorplan/README.md

 - Build directory: ./build
 - Custom Process Step: cmake ..
 - Make: make -j12 in /pathtofolder/build
 -j12 is the number of cpu cores.
-We specify the number to increase the speed of the make process.
-You can check it by typing `nproc` in the command line
+Typing `nproc` in the command line to check it.
+By specifying the number we can increase the speed of the make process.

 ## Programing detail
 - **ui->imageLabel(QLabel)** is the main drawing area.
 I use QPixmap to read an image, QPainter and QPen to draw a line, then call setPixmap() to show the final image.
 It is nested in ui->scrollArea(QScrollArea), so that we can zoom the image.